Trump and Musk say they like working together and will keep it at. Will it last?

 Trump has empowered Musk to help him keep a campaign promise and “ shatter the deep state ” by firing scores of federal workers, shrinking or shuttering agencies and slashing the size of government.

-“There’s a vast federal bureaucracy that is implacably opposed to the the president,” Musk told Hannity.
+“There’s a vast federal bureaucracy that is implacably opposed to the the president,” Musk said during the Hannity interview.
 He added: “What we’re seeing here is the sort of the thrashing of the bureaucracy as we try to restore democracy and the will of the people.”

 Tesla and SpaceX have benefited from lucrative government contracts from the Defense Department, NASA and other federal entities, as well as plenty of tax breaks and subsidies over the years.
 The Trump administration could also take a lot of regulatory heat off Musk, including dismissing crash investigations into Tesla’s partially automated vehicles and a Justice Department criminal probe examining whether Musk and Tesla have overstated their cars’ self-driving capabilities.